Income tax on savings and investments

-In 2016-17, you can pay up to £15,240 into a cash Isa.
 You can also switch previous years' Isas to new Isa providers without affecting your current year's allowance.
 It is possible to transfer money held in a cash Isa into a stocks and shares Isa.

 Find out more: To find a good home for your savings and shelter it from tax, the Which?
 Money Compare tables let you search hundreds of savings accounts and cash Isa deals from providers large and small, so that you can find a good home for your nest egg.

 The same subscription limit applies to stocks and shares Isas - £20,000 in 2017-18 and £15,240 in 2016-17.
 You have to be at least 18 years old to invest in a stocks and shares Isa.